-- 8.1 Use available resources and self-reflection to assess and enhance awareness of disparities in healthcare, implicit bias, and personal limitations - 8.2 Demonstrate cultural humility, healthy coping mechanisms to respond to stress, and invite feedback - 8.3 Manage conflict between personal and professional responsibilities - 8.4 Practice flexibility and maturity in adjusting to change - 8.5 Demonstrate trustworthiness when one is responsible for the care of patients - 8.6 Practice leadership skills that enhance team functioning; the learning environment, and/or the health care delivery system, and the giving and receiving feedback from peers - 8.7 Demonstrate self-confidence that puts patients, families, and members of the healthcare team at ease - 8.8 Recognize that ambiguity is part of clinical health care and respond by utilizing appropriate resources in dealing with uncertainty - 8.9 Identify and/or recognize the need for changes in organizational process or patient care to improve patient care outcomes.
-This could be demonstrated through dissemination of knowledge after successful leadership and implementation of a quality improvement or evidence-based project - 9.
-Technology and Telehealth Embrace and learn new technology, inclusive of new modalities, such as expanded telehealth, remote monitoring, and/or virtual care - 10.
-Diversity, Equity, and Inclusion Demonstrate the awareness of and the incorporation into practice of promoting health equity, diversity, equity and inclusion, and ending systemic racism
+- 8.1 Use available resources and self-reflection to assess and enhance awareness of disparities in healthcare, implicit bias, and personal limitations - 8.2 Demonstrate openness to learning from others' life experiences, use effective strategies to manage stress, and welcome constructive feedback - 8.3 Manage conflict between personal and professional responsibilities - 8.4 Practice flexibility and maturity in adjusting to change - 8.5 Demonstrate trustworthiness when one is responsible for the care of patients - 8.6 Practice leadership skills that enhance team functioning; the learning environment, and/or the health care delivery system, and the giving and receiving feedback from peers - 8.7 Demonstrate self-confidence that puts patients, families, and members of the healthcare team at ease - 8.8 Recognize that ambiguity is part of clinical health care and respond by utilizing appropriate resources in dealing with uncertainty - 8.9 Identify and/or recognize the need for changes in organizational process or patient care to improve patient care outcomes.
+This could be demonstrated through dissemination of knowledge after successful leadership and implementation of a quality improvement or evidence-based project - Technology and Telehealth Embrace and learn new technology, inclusive of new modalities, such as expanded telehealth, remote monitoring, and/or virtual care - 10.
+Promoting Fairness and Respect in Healthcare Demonstrate awareness of and integrate practices that promote fair access to care, respect for all individuals' backgrounds, and the removal of barriers that impact health outcomes,